-- 5. On divided highways having a median wider than 8', right and left sign assemblies shall be required. - 6.
-Flagging stations shall be located far enough in advance of the operation to permit approaching traffic to reduce speed and/or stop before passing into the operation. - 7.
-All flaggers shall be state certified and have their certification card in their possession when performing flagging duties and shall follow the procedures noted in Sections 6E.04 and 6E.05. - 8.
+- 5. When work is on an undivided highway with a center turn lane the center turn lane shall be closed using channelizing devices spaced at 20 foot intervals.2 - 6.
+On divided highways having a median wider than 8', right and left sign assemblies shall be required. - 7.
+Flagging stations shall be located far enough in advance of the operation to permit approaching traffic to reduce speed and/or stop before passing into the operation. - 8.
+All flaggers shall be state certified and have their certification card in their possession when performing flagging duties and shall follow the procedures noted in Sections 6E.04 and 6E.05. - 9.
+At night, flagger stations shall be illuminated, see Section 6E.08.2 - 10.
 A minimum of four (4) drum channelizing devices shall be placed on the shoulder in advance of the PCMS in a taper for delineation (see Figure 6F-6).

-- 9. A Portable Changeable Message Sign (PCMS) should be used on Limited Access highways and placed a minimum of one mile in advance of the warning signs warning of the operation ahead (UTILITY WORK AHEAD) and advising of the action required (BE PREPARED TO STOP). - 10.
+- 11. A Portable Changeable Message Sign (PCMS) should be used on Limited Access highways and placed a minimum of one mile in advance of the warning signs warning of the operation ahead (UTILITY WORK AHEAD) and advising of the action required (BE PREPARED TO STOP). - 12.
 Disruptions to traffic should be coordinated with all entities involved in advance and performed during off-peak hours to minimize the impact on the motoring public.
 On Limited Access highways, State Police should assist with the stoppage of traffic.

-- 11. A uniformed law enforcement officer may be used for this application in place of the flagger. - 12.
+- 13. A uniformed law enforcement officer may be used for this application in place of the flagger. - 14.
 The ROAD WORK AHEAD (W20-1) sign may be replaced with other appropriate signs such as UTILITY WORK AHEAD (W21-7).

-Disruption Operation on a Multi-Lane Roadway (Figure TTC-50.0)
+Disruption Operation on a Multi-Lane Roadway (Figure TTC-50.2)

-Typical Traffic Control Haul Road Crossing Operation (Figure TTC-51.1)
+Typical Traffic Control Haul Road Crossing Operation (Figure TTC-51.2) NOTES

 - 1. Overhead temporary lighting should be used to illuminate haul road crossings where existing light is inadequate. - 2.
 Sign spacing distance should be 350'-500' where the posted speed limit is 45 mph or less, and 500'-800' where the posted speed limit is greater than 45 mph. - 3.
+Time limits for stopping traffic by a flagger should be followed, see Section 6E.07.2 - 4.
 Where no passing lines are not already in place, they should be added.

-- 4. The traffic control signing shall be the same in both directions. - 5.
-A NO PASSING ZONE (W14-3) sign shall be used directly across from the DO NOT PASS (R4-1) sign. - 6.
-When a road used exclusively as a haul road is not in use, Type 3 Barricades with a ROAD CLOSED (R11-2) sign shall be in place and the Flagger (W20-7) symbol or Signal Ahead (W3-3) and BE PREPARED TO STOP (W3-4) signs covered or removed. - 7.
+- 5. The traffic control signing shall be the same in both directions. - 6.
+A NO PASSING ZONE (W14-3) sign shall be used directly across from the DO NOT PASS (R4-1) sign. - 7.
+When a road used exclusively as a haul road is not in use, 8 foot2 Type 3 barricade with a ROAD CLOSED (R11-2) sign shall be in place and the Flagger (W20-7) symbol or Signal Ahead (W3-3) and BE PREPARED TO STOP (W3-4) signs covered or removed.
+The responsibility for ensuring the placement of Type 3 Barricades shall be assigned to a person who will ensure proper closure at the end of each work day.2 - 8.
 All flaggers shall be state certified and have their certification card in their possession when performing flagging duties.